Operational Excellence & Equipment Management | Pillar II · Exegens · Dr. Alin Posteucă

 Measurable Outcomes for

-• 25–40% growth in team capacity to identify, implement, and sustain Lean solutions over the medium term
+• 25–40% growth in teams' capacity to identify, implement, and sustain solutions — with visible reduction in defects, complaints, and accidents

-• 30–50% reduction in decision fragmentation with 20–30% increase in cross-departmental operational coherence
+• 30–50% reduction in decision fragmentation with 20–30% increase in coherence between production, maintenance, quality, and support

 Intangible Results · Strategic Innovation Objectives